 Include the issue key in the branch name when you create the branch.

 For example, if you name your branch "TIS-2 feature", it will automatically transition the TIS-2 issue from 'To Do' to 'In Progress'.

 Do at least one of the following:

-For example, if you create a pull request that has "TIS-3" in the title, the TIS-3 issue will automatically transition from 'In Progress' to 'In Review'.
-If you reopen, decline, or merge the pull request, it will also transition the TIS-3 issue accordingly.
+For example, if you create a pull request that has "TIS-3" in the title, it will automatically transition the "TIS-3" issue from 'In Progress' to 'In Review'.
+If you reopen, decline, or merge the pull request, it will also transition the "TIS-3" issue accordingly.

 Include the issue key in the review title when you create the review.

-For example, if you name your review "TIS-4 New story" and start the review, the TIS-4 issue will automatically transition from 'In Progress' to 'In Review'.
-If you reject, abandon, or close the review, it will also transition the TIS-4 issue accordingly.
+For example, if you name your review "TIS-4 New story" and start the review, it will automatically transition the TIS-4 issue from 'In Progress' to 'In Review'.
+If you reject, abandon, or close the review, it will also transition the "TIS-4" issue accordingly.